Nickel-nc/3DM-Gen/docs/designdoc.md

 - SOTA is highly challenging due to spatial constraints of the body
 - Need in custom processing of temporal coherency for various music genres and bits
 - Correctness of handling different time signatures (4/4, 3/4 and e.t.c) for the same BPM??
+- Modern studies involves knowledge in 3d software and domain special algorithms
+- Huge computation impact for modern approaches (like A100 clusters)